Mark 10

 Comments Mark 10:13-16

 Mark 10:14-15.
-We should have the hearts innocent as children; the children’s hearts do not have envy.
+We should have our hearts as innocent as a child’s; a child’s heart does not harbor envy.
 See Comments Matthew 19:14.

 Mark 10:16.
-This place shows the heart of the Lord Jesus towards children.
-As the Bible says, He took them in His arms, showing affection and love, as humans do with children.
-Here, the Lord showed His human side when He showed this towards children.
+In this place, it shows the Lord Jesus’ heart towards children.
+As the Bible says, He took them in His arms, showing affection and love, as humans do with children; the Lord has shown His human side here when He showed this towards children.

 Mark 10:14-15.
-We should have the hearts innocent as children; the children’s hearts do not have envy.
+We should have our hearts as innocent as a child’s; a child’s heart does not harbor envy.
 See Comments Matthew 19:14.

 Mark 10:16.
-This place shows the heart of the Lord Jesus towards children.
-As the Bible says, He took them in His arms, showing affection and love, as humans do with children.
-Here, the Lord showed His human side when He showed this towards children.
+In this place, it shows the Lord Jesus’ heart towards children.
+As the Bible says, He took them in His arms, showing affection and love, as humans do with children; the Lord has shown His human side here when He showed this towards children.

 And as He was going forth on the road, there ran one to Him , and kneeled to Him , asking Him , Good Teacher , what shall I do that I may inherit eternal life?